7 Ways Oncology Studies Are Different from Other Therapeutic Areas

 Patient recruitment can be more of a challenge in oncology clinical trials.
 Fewer than 5% of adults with cancer are reported to participate in cancer clinical trials.
 Several factors make recruitment more difficult:

-- Oncology research often requires more test sites in order to account for population requirements.
+• Oncology studies often require more test sites in order to account for population requirements.

 Whilst more test sites are necessary to support patient recruitment, this can increase the trial’s costs quite significantly.
 The challenges involved with oncology patient recruitment can lengthen the period of the trial by months or sometimes years.
 This can make it more difficult to retain financial support from sponsors of the trial.